IBM/ddc-2021-development-to-production/docs/setup/README.md

     [![(☰) Menu -> service instances](../images/navigation/menu-service-instances.png)](../images/navigation/menu-service-instances.png)

-* If you see an instance of *Machine Learning*, take note of its name and you can skip to section [3.
-Create a Project and Deployment Space](#3-create-a-project-and-deployment-space).
+* If you see an instance of *Machine Learning*, take note of its name and you can skip to section [Create a Project and Deployment Space](#create-a-project-and-deployment-space).

 * If you do not have an instance of *Machine Learning*, click on the `Add service +` button.